 Yes.
 Hypothyroidism can cause hypersomnia.
 Hyperthyroidism is the overproduction of hormones by the thyroid gland, which is in the front of the neck.
 Fatigue is a symptom of hyperthyroidism.
 When the thyroid gland increases the production of hormones, the body’s metabolism increases.
 As a person’s body increases its workload and burns fuel at a faster rate, people become fatigued and also experience frequent hunger.

 While attention-deficit hyperactivity disorder (ADHD) can co-occur with hypersomnia and other sleep disorders, it is unknown whether ADHD actually causes hypersomnia.
 One study conducted in 2006 discovered that children with ADHD were more likely than other children to have daytime sleepiness, which is the main symptom of hypersomnia.
-A study in 2004 found that half of children with ADHD had sleep-disordered breathing.
+Another study in 2004 found that half of children with ADHD had sleep-disordered breathing.

 Yes.
 Suffering a stroke can result in hypersomnia.
 According to the National Stroke Association, sleeping issues are common after a stroke occurs.
 Common sleep issues that people experience after a stroke are insomnia, sleep-related breathing conditions and sleep-wake cycle disorders.
 A study conducted in 2013 that focused on post-stroke hypersomnia found that hypersomnia was common among people who experienced a stroke.